astronomer/airflow-guides/guides/install-aws.md

 As it’s a relatively new product, most of our resources are outlinked to EKS itself.

-Here’s our version of an EKS getting started guide: http://enterprise.astronomer.io/guides/aws/index.html (We’ll be porting over that guide to our official docs site soon)
+Here’s our version of an EKS getting started guide: http://enterprise.astronomer.io/guides/aws/index.html (We’ll be porting over that guide to this page soon)

 ### How is the DNS configured?
 If I wanted to change or replace my base domain, could I?